Join today

 Annette Storm

-Annette is a very strong patient advocate and did not see herself become a CRNA when Michael decided to go back to school.
+Annette is a very strong patient advocate and did not see herself becoming a CRNA when Michael decided to go back to school.
 No, she liked her bedside patients.
-Well, the best plan sometimes changes and Annette obtained her BSN in 2008 and became a CRNA in 2012.
+Well, the best plan sometimes changes, and Annette obtained her BSN in 2008 and became a CRNA in 2012.
 And not just graduated, but graduated with the program's highest honor, the Agatha Hodgins Award for Clinical and Academic Excellence.
 So much for not becoming a CRNA!

 As you might guess, Annette enjoys the outdoors!

-Annette is a very strong patient advocate and did not see herself become a CRNA when Michael decided to go back to school.
+Annette is a very strong patient advocate and did not see herself becoming a CRNA when Michael decided to go back to school.
 No, she liked her bedside patients.
-Well, the best plan sometimes changes and Annette obtained her BSN in 2008 and became a CRNA in 2012.
+Well, the best plan sometimes changes, and Annette obtained her BSN in 2008 and became a CRNA in 2012.
 And not just graduated, but graduated with the program's highest honor, the Agatha Hodgins Award for Clinical and Academic Excellence.
 So much for not becoming a CRNA!

 As you might guess, Annette enjoys the outdoors!